Capital City

 Idaho Human Rights Act aims to protect individuals from discrimination in various areas, such as employment, housing, public accommodations, and education.
 These laws provide protections based on specific characteristics, including race, color, religion, national origin, sex, age, and disability.

 Employment taxes and statutory fees affect both your payroll and your employees’ paychecks in Idaho.
-Understanding the tax obligations for both employers and employees is crucial when operating in [state's] business landscape.
+Understanding the tax obligations for both employers and employees is crucial when operating in Idaho's business landscape.
 This section explains how taxes and statutory fees affect payroll and individual earnings in Idaho.
 Note that employees may be liable for additional local taxes in certain cities and jurisdictions.

 For calendar-year filers, returns and payments are due by April 15 each year.
 If this date falls on a weekend or holiday, the deadline moves to the next business day.